 As we have an indirect business model, our distribution partners decide the shipping options for our products.
-However, we recommend that distribution partners always choose the shipping option with the least environmental impact.
+Our distribution partners work with long-term environmental objectives and targets to reduce negative environmental impact.
+We also recommend that distribution partners always choose the shipping option with the least environmental impact.

 Inbound logistics is decided by the supplier responsible for assembly, and system transport methods are decided by the customer.
 Therefore, we engage with our suppliers, manufacturers, and distributors to encourage them to always use the shipping option that has the least environmental impact.
-During the ongoing logistics crisis, customers increasingly requested air transport due to risk of delays.
-In 2022, the modes of transport used were similar to last year's, with a slight drop in sea transport.